signum-network/CIPs/SIP/sip-48.md

 The following changes should be done with an upcoming hard-fork to introduce the renewal process for aliases

 ### Database changes
-On the database the table alias will get a new field `renewal_time` which is an INT field an contains the datetime until the alias is reserved for the current owner.
+On the database the table alias will get a new field `renewal_time` which is an INT field and contains the datetime until the alias is reserved for the current owner.
 With introduction of the needed hard-fork all aliases will get a reserved datetime of 3 months after the planned hard fork.
 In this case all active user has enough time to check their current alias ownerships and can create a renewal subscription if desired.

 ### Node changes
 **Transaction Set Alias**